Tyson Jolly: College career

 Jolly redshirted his first season at Baylor and received limited playing time as a redshirt freshman, averaging 1.4 points and 1.8 rebounds per game and shooting 20.9 percent from the field.
 After the season, he transferred to Trinity Valley Community College.
 On November 8, 2018, Jolly recorded a sophomore season-high 45 points and 15 rebounds in an 87–82 win over Missouri State–West Plains.
 As a sophomore, he averaged 22.6 points, 12.5 rebounds and four assists per game, leading the nation in rebounding.
 Jolly was a First Team National Junior College Athletic Association (NJCAA) Division I All-American and earned NJCAA Region XIV Player of the Year accolades.
 He was named MVP of the Region XIV Tournament.

 Jolly was considered the third-best junior college recruit and joined SMU for his junior season.
 On January 18, 2020, he posted a season-high 25 points, including 22 in the second half, and 14 rebounds in a 68–52 victory over Temple.
 As a junior, Jolly averaged 14.5 points and 6.2 rebounds per game, shooting a team-high 38 percent from three-point range.
 He earned Third Team All-American Athletic Conference (AAC) honors.
-Prior to his senior season, Jolly stopped practicing with the team and did not join them for the first six weeks due to personal reasons.
+Prior to his senior season, Jolly stopped practicing with the team and did not join them for the first six weeks for personal reasons.
 He made his season debut on January 23, 2021.
 As a senior, Jolly played eight games, averaging 9.3 points and 4.8 rebounds per game.
 After the season, he transferred to Iona.

 On November 25, 2021, Jolly scored 13 points in a 72–68 upset of tenth ranked-Alabama, the first ever win against an AP Top-10 by a Metro Atlantic Athletic Conference (MAAC) opponent.
 At the close of the 2021–22 season, Jolly was named the MAAC Player of the Year.

 Professional career

-Greensboro Swarm

-After going undrafted in the 2022 NBA Draft, Jolly joined the Greensboro Swarm training camp roster.
+After going undrafted in the 2022 NBA draft, Jolly joined the Greensboro Swarm training camp roster.
 However, he did not make the final roster.
+In November 2023, Jolly signed with US Avignon Pontet Basket of the French Nationale Masculine 1.

+In July 2024, Jolly signed with Haukar of the Icelandic Úrvalsdeild karla.
+He was released by the club as it entered the Christmas break on 17 December 2024.